sebastian-mora/ruse_website/blogs/go-api-design-pattern/index.md

 ## Inject

 Finally, we can bring all the layers together in `inject.go` which gets executed on run.
 The use of this file is to set up all the proper injections/configs for each layer.
-You could do fancy things at runtime such as using variables or feature flags to inject diffrent implemnation to each layer.
-Maybe you wanted to migrate from Postgres to Redis you would add a new repository implementation that implements the interface `domain.UserRepository` and inject it inot `UserServiceConfig`.
+You could do fancy things at runtime such as using variables or feature flags to inject different implemnation to each layer.
+Maybe if you wanted to migrate from Postgres to Redis you would add a new repository implementation that implements the interface `domain.UserRepository` and inject it into `UserServiceConfig`.
 Here is an example of how that might look.

 ```go
 func inject(d *dataSources, useRedis bool) (*gin.Engine, error) {